TIK-NFL/ilias-oc-plugin/README.md

 # ilias-oc
-An ILIAS Repository Object plugin for Opencast 6
+An ILIAS Repository Object plugin for Opencast 5 and newer.

-This plugin creates a tight intgration of Opencast 6 and ILIAS.
+This plugin creates a tight integration of Opencast and ILIAS.
 This plugin also requires a workflow handler for Opencast, which enables distributing the files in a way that are usable by this plugin.
 This plugin is available in the [Github Repo](https://github.com/pascalseeland/opencast).